ferilab/is_transaction_a_payroll/README.md

 credit: amount entered into account
 is_payroll: the target variable (Boolean)

 The goal is to use this dataset to make a ML model predicting if a given user’s transaction is payroll or not.
 The approach includes:

-- Data Exploration
+- Data Exploration (done in payroll.ipynb)
-- Data Preprocessing and Cleaning
+- Data Preprocessing and Cleaning (done by scripts in src folder)
-- Feature Engineering/Selection
+- Feature Engineering/Selection (done by scripts in src folder)
-- Model Building and Evaluation
+- Model Building and Evaluation (done by scripts in src folder)

 Folders:
 # data
 raw data (train_csv, test_csv)
+train.csv is used to train and evaluate the model. test.csv will be used for testing purpose with unseen data.
+The
 results (embeddings, trained models, ...)

 # src
 utils.py that contains all utility functions

 # dev_and_run
-development and tests in a single notebook
+development and tests in a single notebook.

 # doc
 a discussion on findings

 # dags
-is considered for CI/CD: emply for now
+predict_payroll if the script for CI/CD

 # .git (might be hidden
-is considered for cloud run: empty for now
+deploy.yml in airflow folder triggers the code in GCP and runs the schedule (reruns the code as scheduled).